Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Li-Yorke chaos

-(4) The proof is similar to (2). \end{proof}
+(4).
+The proof is similar to (2). \end{proof}

 \begin{lem} Let $T\in\eend(G)$ and $(n_k)_k$ be an increasing sequence of positive integers.
-Then is a $T$-invariant subgroup of $G$. \end{lem} \begin{proof} As $T$ is continuous and $Te=e$, it is easy to verify that $G_0$ is $T$-invariant.
+Then is a $T$-invariant subgroup of $G$. \end{lem} \begin{proof} Since $T$ is continuous and $Te=e$, one can easily verify that $G_0$ is $T$-invariant.
 For every $x,y\in G_0$, we have

 Then $G_0$ is a subgroup of $G$. \end{proof}